ISUSAIL/Bet4Sim2Real-Certificate/nist_continuous_manipulation/README.md

 There are two ways to obtain the data.

-**1. Use the preprocessed measurements (recommended).** `data/measurement.csv` is the already-processed result; no raw data or scripts needed.
+**1. Use the preprocessed measurements (recommended).** `data/measurement.csv` is the post-processed result; no raw data or scripts needed.

 **2. Rebuild from the raw NIST archive.** Download *Continuous Mobile Manipulator Performance Experiment 06-07-2022* from https://data.nist.gov/od/id/mds2-3187 and arrange the files as below.
-Only these four sources are used — the rest of the archive (Rosbag, Videos, Matlab Data, Time Synchronization) is not needed.
+Only these four sources are used.
+The rest of the archive (Rosbag, Videos, Matlab Data, Time Synchronization) is not needed.

 | NIST source (under `Nist/mds2-3187/Continuous Mobile Manipulator Experiment 06-07-2022/`) | Put it at |